 "6-6-6 Hi-Low.
 Each hole is worth 2 points.
 One for the low net ball, and one for the other team having the high net score.
 Switch partners every 6 holes." -- Tom Doerr

-6. Alternate shot/Foursomes.
-This is particularly fun right around Ryder Cup time and will give you an incredible appreciation for just a difficult a format this is for even the world's best players.
-Alternate shot is just that.
-Prior to the round you and a partner decide who will tee off on the odd-numbered holes and who will tee off on the even-numbered holes.
+This is particularly fun right around Ryder Cup time and will give you an incredible appreciation for just how difficult a format this is, even for the world's best players.
+Alternate shot is just as it sounds.
+Prior to the round, you and a partner decide who will tee off on the odd-numbered holes and who will tee off on the even-numbered holes.
 After that person tees off, you alternate shots until the ball is in the hole.

-You can play alternate shot as stroke play or as match play.
+Alternate shot can be played as stroke play or as match play.
 The upside to alternate shot is you can play quickly, as there are only ever two balls in play amongst your foursome.
 It might be a better game for those of you who have a golf club membership.
-Personally, I don't want to spend $60+ on green fees to not play my own ball the whole way through.
-But, hey, maybe that's just me.

 There are also side bets, which pays the holder of the Rabbit after the ninth and 18th hole.
 For bigger payouts, you can skip the "set the Rabbit free" step and simply make the person with the lowest score (no ties) on a given hole the immediate holder of the Rabbit.

 This one can get ugly in a hurry if you aren't careful.
 Actually, it can get ugly even if you are careful.
 Two teams, two players each.
 You play for a team score on each hole.
 But here's the twist, rather than adding the two team scores -- for example, Player A makes a 4 and Player B makes a 5 -- the scores are paired (lowest score in front).
 So, instead of the team in the example used making a 4-5 for a combined nine, they instead make a "45."